prism/prism-docs/docs/source/wands.rst

 Activate a Wand
 ---------------

-To active a wand, use its name in the wand command: ``pr wand inspect``.
+To activate a wand, use its name in the wand command: ``pr wand inspect``.

 .. _using-wand: